 In the Chinese culture, friends and family always greet each other by asking, “Have you eaten?” or more literally, “Have you eaten rice?”
 The conversation usually leads to talking about food.

-“I grew up in an interesting period of time,” Huang shared of her growing up in the late 70s when food was being rationed.
+“I grew up in an interesting period of time,” Huang said of growing up in the late '70s when food was being rationed.
 “My family had to be very creative” in how they were cooking and preserving food.
 She also pointed out that they did not have refrigeration until the late 1980s.

-“My mom became a good cook later in her life because my whole family was very competitive,” she said of a mother who did not get much of a chance to cook because of her grandmother dominance in the kitchen.
-Huang grew up with the care of her grandmother because during the Cultural Revolution because her parties were sent to the countryside to work.
+“My mom became a good cook later in her life because my whole family was very competitive,” she said of a mother who did not get much of a chance to cook because of her grandmother's dominance in the kitchen.
+Huang grew up with the care of her grandmother during the Cultural Revolution because her parents were sent to the countryside to work.

-Later when her mother returned, the family lived in a communal situation.
+Later when Huang's mother returned, the family lived in a communal situation.
 While the family lived in separate quarters from their neighbors, they shared cooking in a common kitchen.
-Here Huang had the opportunity to taste different dishes from the “aunties” who cooked alongside her family.
+There, Huang had the opportunity to taste different dishes from the “aunties” who cooked alongside her family.

-“And who doesn’t love Montana in the summer?” she said with a laugh to later realize the challenges of a Montana winter.
+“And who doesn’t love Montana in the summer?” she said with a laugh.

 In February of 2012, Huang took residence in Bozeman.
 In her visits over the years, she became good friends with her mother-in-law, Susan.
 The couple eventually bought the home she was living in.